DexterShepherd/ICOM-101/readme.md

 __Homework__
 - Fork your assignment from last week ( or start a new project if you like )
-- Add some CSS to style your html
+- Add some CSS to style your HTML
   - Use the CSS Box model to add `padding`, `margin`, or `border` styles to an element
   - Change the `color` or `background-color` of an element
   - Change the font of an element from the default
     - Extra credit : Load a font from google fonts
-  - Use at least one `class` attribute to selectively style some html
+  - Use at least one `class` attribute to selectively style some HTML
 - If you didn't last week, add an `img` and `a` tag to your document

 #### Week 4 - 10/3